inet-framework/inet/showcases/mobility/combining/doc/index.rst

 Goals
 -----

-Node positioning and mobility is important for many simulation scenarios, especially those involving wireless communication.
-In INET, mobility is added to nodes in the form of modules that represent mobility models, such as linear motion or random waypoint.
-A large number of mobility models have been provided with INET, and they can also be combined.
+Node positioning and mobility are crucial in simulation scenarios that involve wireless communication.
+INET provides several mobility models, such as linear motion or random waypoint, which can be added to nodes as modules.
+The ability to combine these models opens up the possibility of creating complex and realistic simulation scenarios.

-This showcase focuses on the latter and demonstrates how elementary mobility models (those that describe motion, position and orientation on their own) can be combined to create more complex motion patterns.
-(Elementary mobility models themselves are demonstrated in  :doc:`../../basic/doc/index`.)
+This showcase focuses on combining elementary mobility models, which describe motion, position, and orientation independently, to generate more sophisticated motion patterns.
+(The use of elementary mobility models is covered in a separate showcase, :doc:../../basic/doc/index.)

 | INET version: ``4.0``
 | Source files location: `inet/showcases/mobility/combining <https://github.com/inet-framework/inet/tree/master/showcases/mobility/combining>`__